WebOrigami/docs/src/eg/intro.md

 }
 ```

-If you want to render a JSON file as YAML, you can explicitly invoke `yaml`:
+In the other direction, you can render a JSON file as YAML with the `yaml` function:

 ```sh
 $ eg letters.json